 a.
-Each master agent connected to the ACP can determine its corresponding AXI USER signals.
-To maintain consistency ARM recommends that the ACP AXI USER signal encodings match those of the Cortex-A9 processors.
+Each master agent connected to the ACP can specify its own AXI USER signals.
+However, to maintain consistency, ARM recommends that the ACP AXI USER signal encodings match those of the Cortex-A9 processors.

 2.3.5 Address filtering capabilities